Alaska's Bears Photography Tour

 How does one begin to describe this amazing photo experience?
 Where else can you stand at ground-level near a 1200-pound brown bear, and fill the frame with just bear?
+Our trip in 2013 was incredible, we were so close to sows and cubs in the meadows.
 Within Lake Clark Nat'l Park, our wilderness lodge is surrounded by stunning scenery, and inhabited by Alaska's icon - the brown (grizzly) bear.
 We'll visit vast meadows, beaches and rivers wherein we'll find the bears - at play, nursing, sparring, foraging.
-We'll also visit puffin colonies by chartered boat.
 We'll photograph safely, escorted by a highly-experienced guide at all times.
+Weather permitting, we'll also visit puffin colonies by chartered boat.
 This is an experience not to be missed!
 What are you waiting for?

-Group limited to 6 participants.
-SOLD OUT.
+Group limited to 7 participants.
 Scroll page for additional information.

-This was a fantastic trip - we had so much fun photographing the bears!
-On top of that, we learned a lot from Brenda on technique when photographing wildlife.
+This was a fantastic trip, beyond my expectations.
+We had so much fun photographing the bears!
+On top of that, we learned a lot from Brenda on techniques for photographing wildlife.

 Bears, Bears, OH MY!

-• 5 nights lodging and 4 1/2 very full days of photography, during long summer light.
+• 4 nights lodging and some very full days of photography during long summer light.

 • We'll fill our time photographing, and sharing techniques each day, all day.